Can You Rent an Apartment with Bad Credit?

 Think you can’t rent an apartment with bad credit?
 Think again.

-While it may be a bit more difficult for those with credit issues to rent an apartment, it’s not impossible.
+While it may be a bit more difficult to rent an apartment with bad credit, it’s not impossible.

 To make yourself a more appealing applicant, you have to understand what property managers are looking for and know how to convince them to work with you.

 Here are five strategies you might use to help secure an apartment lease — even when you have a few dings on your credit report.